GSNorCal Volunteer Essentials

 In addition to the parents/guardians, think about the people you know whom you admire, who can connect with girls, who are dependable and responsible, and who realistically have time to spend volunteering.
 Consider business associates, neighbors, former classmates, friends, and so on.
 If you have trouble finding reliable, quality volunteers to assist, talk to your volunteer support team for advice and support.
 And feel free to use the sample welcome letter and friends/family checklist in the Girl Scout Daisy, Brownie, and Junior leadership Journeys to assist you in expanding your troop’s adult network.

-As part of the training required for new leaders, you will take a short module called "Getting Adults to Help" found in the Engaging Families section for each grade level. training.girlscoutsnorcal.org
+As part of the Basic Troop Leader training required for new leaders, you will take a short module called "Getting Adults to Help" found in the New Troop Leader section for each program level. training.gsnorcal.org

 Set up positions that work for you, and draw on other volunteers who possess skill sets that you may lack.
 When you’re ready to invite parents, neighbors, friends, colleagues, and other respected adults to work with you, send them a letter and invite them to their first troop committee meeting.